sdatkinson/NeuralAmpModelerPlugin/README.md

 - https://www.youtube.com/user/RunawayThumbtack
 - https://github.com/sdatkinson/neural-amp-modeler

+## Installation

+Check the [Releases](https://github.com/sdatkinson/NeuralAmpModelerPlugin/releases) for pre-built installers for the plugin!

+## About

 This is a cleaned up version of [the original iPlug2-based NAM plugin](https://github.com/sdatkinson/iPlug2) with some refactoring to adopt better practices recommended by the developers of iPlug2.
 (Thanks [Oli](https://github.com/olilarkin) for your generous suggestions!)